GoogleCloudDataproc/custom-images/README.md

     out-of-the-box Dataproc image.
 This image must be a valid Dataproc image.
     The format of the partial image URI is the following:
     "projects/<project_id>/global/images/<image_name>".
+*   **--shutdown-instance-timer-sec**: The time to wait in seconds before shutting down the VM instance.
+This value may need to be increased if your init script generates a lot of output on stdout.
+If not specified, the default value of 300 seconds will be used.
 *   **--dry-run**: Dry run mode which only validates input and generates workflow script without creating image.
 Disabled by default.